 Hooper ranks among the top 10 in the Big Ten in six categories.
-She is No. 5 in the league in scoring (18.2 ppg) and No. 4 in rebounding (8.8 rpg).
-She also ranks third in defensive rebounds per game (6.2), while ranking fourth in three-pointers per game (2.5).
-She is eighth in free throw percentage (.821) and eighth in offensive rebounding (2.5).
+She is No. 5 in the league in scoring (18.0 ppg) and No. 4 in rebounding (8.7 rpg).
+She also ranks fourth in defensive rebounds per game (6.2), while ranking fifth in three-pointers per game (2.4).
+She is eighth in free throw percentage (.813) and ninth in offensive rebounding (2.5).

-Moore, a Nancy Lieberman Award finalist, needs just three assists to catch Yedsena at the top of the Husker assist list.
-Moore is averaging 5.7 assists in 2012-13 and 8.5 assists in the NCAA Tournament.
+Moore, a Nancy Lieberman Award finalist, needs 20 assists to catch Yedsena at the top of the Husker assist list.
+Moore is averaging 5.5 assists in 2012-13.

 Moore crossed the century mark in assists as a senior with seven at Minnesota Jan.
-20 and has pushed her season total to 189.
-She needs just six assists to match Yedsena’s single-season school record of 195 set in 1991-92.
-Moore joined Yedsena as the only Huskers in history to record 100 or more assists in four separate seasons.
+20 and has pushed her season total to 172.
+She joined Yedsena as the only Huskers in history to record 100 or more assists in four separate seasons.
 Last season, Moore dished out 167 assists in 33 games, while distributing 183 assists as a sophomore in 2010-11.
 She opened her career with 154 assists as a freshman in 2009-10.

 Cady Did Double Duty in Big Ten Play